 On the other hand, knowing who to target with your promotions and what they want helps you create and deliver content they find valuable.
-By establishing your affiliate audience, you’ll be able to focus your marketing efforts on those most likely to lead to conversions.
+By establishing your affiliate marketing target audience, you’ll be able to focus your marketing efforts on those most likely to lead to conversions.

 In this article, we’ll discuss why it’s important to establish a clear affiliate marketing target audience.
 After that, we’ll give you some tips for finding and defining yours.
 Let’s get started!